How to Communicate Mental Health to Your Employees

 Managers Can Help Employees Who Are Experiencing Stress

 Mental health in the workplace is an important issue.
 Companies have realized this for a long time, and many have Employee Assistance Programs (EAPs) that can help employees with mental health.
-But, with the coronavirus pandemic, employee mental health has been at the forefront of office problems.
+But, in light of an ongoing public health and economic crisis, employee mental health has been at the forefront of office problems.

 A Kaiser Family Foundation poll conducted at the end of March 2020 found that 45% of adults say the pandemic has affected their mental health, with 19% responding that it has had a “major impact.”
 In the subsequent months, it’s unlikely that these numbers have dropped.